-- 32. The Chair of the AGM shall be responsible for the order and conduct of the meeting and the Chairs of working parties for the order and conduct of their respective working parties. - 33.
-When a Chair speaks, any person speaking or about to speak shall sit down and shall remain seated in order that the Chair may be heard without interruption. - 34.
+32. The Chair of the AGM shall be responsible for the order and conduct of the meeting and the Chairs of working parties for the order and conduct of their respective working parties.

+- 33. When a Chair speaks, any person speaking or about to speak must remain silent in order that the Chair may be heard without interruption. - 34.
 Chairs shall conduct debate in accordance with the Articles and the Standing Orders approved by the meeting.
-If a question arises which is not covered by these Articles and Standing Orders, they shall rule in accordance with the normal procedure of debate or may refer the matter to the Standing Orders Committee for advice.
+If a question arises which is not covered by the Articles and Standing Orders, they shall rule in accordance with the normal procedure of debate or may refer the matter to the Standing Orders Committee for advice.
 In the meantime, the issue under discussion shall be suspended.